Who is the UK’s 2024 Eurovision entry Olly Alexander?

 Aged 33, Alexander is no stranger to the stage, being better known to music fans as the frontman of pop band Years & Years, as well as a star of hit TV shows including Channel 4’s critically acclaimed drama, It’s a Sin.

-He just released “Dizzy”, the song he’ll be performing at Eurovision in the home of impression both the professional judges and the voters at home during the grand final on Saturday 11 May.
+He just released “Dizzy”, the song he’ll be performing at Eurovision in the hope of impressing both the professional judges and the voters at home during the grand final on Saturday 11 May.

 Here’s everything we know about him: